Qarik-Group/molten-core/README.md

 ## Accessing BUCC
 Make sure to locate your BUCC first (using the above paragraph), and make sure it is running.
-Now from `z0` you can start an interactive management shell with:
+Now from __node z0__ you can start an interactive management shell with:

 ```
 mc shell